top of page

 Chakra: Third Eye Chakra (stimulates psychic awareness and intuition).

-Safety data: A skin-patch test is necessary because of the potential for skin irritation as the toxic rating is II.
-Phellandrene, 1,8 cineole, and methyl eugenol are the toxic components.
+Warning: Phellandrene, 1,8 cineole, and methyl eugenol are the toxic components.
 Bay shouldn't be taken when nursing a baby or when pregnant.
-Use caution when using essential oils that contain more than 10% of 1,8 cineole, eucalyptpol, or cajuputol.
+Use caution when using essential oils that contain more than 10% of 1,8 cineole, eucalyptpol, or cajuputol (from GC/MS report).
 1,8 cineole especially sensitizes children.
 Avoid applying to the nose, eyes, or face with full strength.
 For children younger than ten, don't let diffusion last longer than fifteen minutes in a well-ventilated environment.
-Applying anything on a baby's face or a child younger than ten-years old should never be done, not even diluted.
-Do not use undiluted.
-Do not take internally unless under the care of a professional aromatherapist.
+NEVER apply any essential oil, even if diluted, to a baby's face or a child younger than ten-years old.
+Using bay leaf oil when diabetic may not be safe due to possible disruption with blood sugar regulation.
+The central nervous system (CNS) may be slowed down.
+When used with anesthesia and/or other drugs before and after surgery, there is a chance the combination will cause the CNS to slow down excessively.
+It is advised to cease using bay leaf medication at least two weeks before the planned operation.
+For emergency surgeries, be sure to inform your medical doctor that you are taking this essential oil.

 References